-The following were the main conclusions of the evaluation responding to the three questions above:
+The following were the main conclusions of the evaluation responding to the three guestions above:

-Conclusions related to the requirements of the new EU Regulations and the existing national legal and procedural framework
+1. Conclusions related to the requirements of the new European Union Regulations and the existing national legal and procedural framework

-All key pieces are in place vis-a-vis the national legal framework that should support the fulfilment of the e-Cohesion requirements - they are regulated by the Romanian laws relating to: electronic signature, archiving of electronic documents, electronic time stamping of documents and protection of personal data.
+At completion of the first evaluation all key pieces were in place vis-a-vis the national legal framework that should support the fulfilment of the e-Cohesion requirements - they are regulated by the existing Romanian laws relating to: electronic signature, archiving of electronic documents, electronic time stamping of documents and protection of personal data.